aloretocornidez/school-notes/notes/fall-2024/522-parallel-and-distributed-computing/notes.md

 If dimensions are $N \times N \times N$, the worst case number of hops is $\frac{3N}{2}$ (or $\frac{5N}{2}$ for $N^{5}$)

 **Dragonfly Network**
-The number of hops is independent of the number of nodes.
+The number of hops is independent of the number of nodes